codicoop/boilerplate_django/README.md

 This boilerplate is not including the Django's Sites framework setup, assuming that the project is going to be for a single site.

-The current URL can be obtained in the request data, but i situations where you don't have a request or you cannot rely in it, we need this URL manually specified somewhere.
+The current URL can be obtained in the request data, but in situations where you don't have a request or you cannot rely on it, we need this URL manually specified somewhere.

 This decorator needs you to declare the `ABSOLUTE_URL` setting.